vim-scraper/vim-scraper.github.com/news/_posts/2010-11-06-vim-scraper-bug.md

  * 2885 - gsession.vim
  * 3147 - wmgraphviz

-They have been regenerated.
+They have been regenerated with everything where it should be.
 Delete and re-clone!